I have some confessions of a homeschooler:

 As homeschooling parents, we find ourselves giving all that we are for the little ones that have invaded every inch of us and we begin to feel . . . utterly inconvenienced.

-As homeschooling parents we refuse to win arguments and heated debates, clinging desperately to the belief that the goal is connection not control.
+As homeschooling parents we might even refuse to win arguments and heated debates, clinging desperately to the belief that the goal is connection not control.

-We leave the expensive popular curriculum unfinished and commit to doing what works best with our children’s learning style.
+We leave the expensive popular curriculum (that everyone else is using) unfinished and commit to doing what works best with our children’s learning style.